MardaxTech/cleodoctra/README.md

 1. Start by visiting the [Firebase console](https://console.firebase.google.com/) and creating a new project.

-2. Set a project name and disable google analytics.
+2. Set a project name and disable Google Analytics.

 3. Once your project is created, click on "Authentication" from the left-hand menu.

-4. In the Authentication section, select "Sign-in method" and enable GitHub.
+4. Select "Sign-in method" in the Authentication section and enable GitHub.

 5. Configure GitHub OAuth by providing your GitHub app's Client ID and Client Secret.
 A Github Oauth app can be created in the [Developer Settings](https://github.com/settings/developers).
 To create a GitHub app, you'll need a homepage URL and a callback URL.
 The callback URL is `https://{projectname}.firebaseapp.com/__/auth/handler`.
 For the homepage URL, you can use your own domain or `https://{projectname}.web.app`.
-Finally press "Register application" to finish creating your app.
+Finally, press "Register application" to finish creating your app.

 6. *(Optional)* Under the "Settings" tab, navigate to "Authorized Domains."
 Here, you have the option to add any custom domains from which you will be accessing the site.
 This step is useful if you intend to use a custom domain rather than the default Firebase Hosting domain.